 Navajo Nation reports 14 new COVID-19 cases, 4 more deaths

 WINDOW ROCK, Ariz.
-(AP) — Navajo Nation health officials have reported 14 new confirmed cases of COVID-19 and four additional deaths.
+(AP) — Navajo Nation health officials have reported 14 new confirmed cases of COVID-19 with four additional deaths.

-That brings the total number of people infected to 9,545 with the known death toll at 493 as of Saturday night as the reservation began another 32-hour lockdown that ends at 5 a.m.
-Monday.
+That brings the total number of people infected to 9,597 with the known death toll now at 498 as of Wednesday night.

 The Navajo Nation lifted its stay-at-home order on Aug.
 16, but is asking residents to leave their homes only for emergencies or essential activities.